njsdias/APIForDS/Tutorial5/README.md

-### Build an API for check the Similarity between two texts - DS API
+### Build an API for Image Recognition - DS API

-Resources:
+This API uses Machine Learning for Image Recognition using TensorFlow using a trained model named as Inceptionv3.
+The user sends the image to the API and the Machine Learning classifies the image as:

+- Person
+- Vegetable
+- Famouse Person
+- Animal
+- Transport: cars, airplane, trains, etc.

+**Resources**

 - Register a new user